 There is no exact proof of the origin of Coral Champagne cherries, but in general, they belong to sweet cherry species (Prunus avium) that can bear large fruits with attractively glossy dark red skin.

 The flesh itself is also sweet, firm, and low-acid in hot pink color.
-However, Coral Champagne is susceptible to cracking or splitting due to the rainy weather.
+However, Coral Champagne is susceptible to cracking or splitting caused by rainy weather.
 And they are not a self-pollinated type.

 In 2014, they were recorded as the third most widely planted cherry type in California (after Bing and Tulare species).
 Another good side of Coral Champagne cherry trees is they can be an excellent type for commercial production and home orchard due to their compact size.